Best German City Names: 200+ Historic & Imaginary Ideas

 Kristallberg

-Crystal mountain, suggesting either quartz mining heritage or ice-covered Alpine peaks that sparkle in winter sunlight
+Crystal mountain, suggesting quartz mining or ice-covered Alpine peaks

 Rabenwald